tarunsirohi/RWSI-Conversion-Prediction/README.md

 - GridSearchCV is used to systematically test parameter combinations, optimizing for the F1-score to best handle imbalanced classes.

----

-This documentation is designed to serve as a comprehensive reference, capturing all key steps, decisions, insights, and rationale throughout the project—from understanding retail session data to delivering actionable machine learning solutions.
+This documentation is designed to serve as a comprehensive reference, capturing all key steps, decisions, insights, and rationale throughout the project, from understanding retail session data to delivering actionable machine learning solutions.